Shnwk24/galka/README.md

-This project is to get information conveniently.
+This project get to (link).
 Additional features are - unique search, filter, sorting